 The school maintains a Safeguarding & Child Protection Register which lists all the pupils in the school where there is a concern about their welfare: either as a result of a disclosure/observation reported to the DSL; the child id supported or ever been support by a social worker; the child is subject to Child Protection; or the child is receiving proactive pastoral intervention.

 Parent Helpers in school are provided with Safeguarding guidance on how to report a concern should one arise whilst helping in school.

 In addition to the PSHE & Relationships Education element of the school’s curriculum, the school also takes part in Anti-bullying week and Safer Internet Day.

 Information to help keep children safe e.g. ChildLine contact information, abuse in education, anti-bullying and e-safety posters.

 The school’s safeguarding is monitored by Trafford Council via an electronic audit known as the Section 175.

 The Chair of Governors is the Governor responsible for safeguarding.
 They check the school’s single central record (SCR) to ensure all recruitment checks are completed.
 The Board of Governors approve the school’s Safeguarding Policy.
 All the safeguarding activity within school is monitored by the Board of Governors.

-Mr. W. Hitchcock (Headteacher) is the Designated Senior Leader (DSL) for Safeguarding & Child Protection.
-Mr Lang (Deputy Headteacher) is the Deputy Designated Senior Leader (Deputy DSL) for Safeguarding and Child Protection.
+Mr. W. Hitchcock (Headteacher) is the Designated Safeguarding Leader (DSL) for Safeguarding & Child Protection.
+Mr Lang (Deputy Headteacher) is the Deputy Designated Safeguarding Leader (Deputy DSL) for Safeguarding and Child Protection.
 Mrs. J. Galloway (Chair of Governors) is the Safeguarding Governor.
 All may be contacted via the school office.

 NSPCC Sexual Harassment or Abuse Helpline